pravj/ospi/README.md

 I can't say for Cucumbertown now but I can present a supporting theory to prove this for the HasGeek.

 Do you guys remeber what was the first event that HasGeek organised?
 It was [DocType HTML5](http://wiki.hasgeek.in/DocType_HTML5), you silly.
 The event was held on October, 2010 and HasGeek was pubilcally launched in December, 2010.
-You can fly to their GitHub account and check that they were developing [hasgeek/doctypehtml5](https://github.com/hasgeek/doctypehtml5) since then.
+You can fly to their GitHub account and check that they are developing [hasgeek/doctypehtml5](https://github.com/hasgeek/doctypehtml5) since then.

 Maybe organising this event was the inspiration behind launching the HasGeek, I need to hear HasGeek founder [Kiran](https://twitter.com/jackerhack)'s words on it, though.